Spots to merrily explore SLO CAL this holiday season

 North County Fun In Atascadero and Paso Robles

 Are you in town for world-class wine tasting at Halter Ranch or Niner Wine Estates?
-Don't miss a stop to Paso Robles's town square, all decked out for the holidays with 18 trees.
+Don't miss a stop to Paso Robles's town square, all decked out for the holidays.
 The insulated park is circled by restaurants, including cocktail bar Eleven Twenty Two, for those who are wined-out on the trail.
 Quaint collective, Tin City, takes sheepsmilk icecream to the next level for those needing a lactose-free dairy fix.
 Nearby establishments make casual tasting a pleasure from up-and-coming winemakers and brewers.
 The holiday spirit is strong here, with weather averages bottoming in the 30s, so bundle up with your loved ones on a farm tour of Kiler Ridge Olive Farm, another industry this region is famous for.

 Outdoors for the Holiday